-The Book of Revelation states explicitly that it is the final written word from God, and no further elaboration would be forthcoming.
-Its prophetic fulfillment, which is currently in process, validates this pronouncement.
+The Book of Revelation explicitly states that it is the final written word from God, and no further elaboration would be forthcoming.
+Its prophetic fulfillments, which are currently in process, validate this pronouncement.

-Some critics say other gospels, such as those supposedly written by Judas and Thomas, are as valid as the four written by Matthew, Mark, Luke and John.
+Some critics say that other gospels, such as those supposedly written by Judas and Thomas, are as valid as the books written by Matthew, Mark, Luke, and John.
 However, the textual reliability of these other gospels does not hold up under scrutiny.

 Other critics contend the Bible is full of contradictions.
 There are none.
-Some purported contradictions take verses out of context.
-Others reflect doctrinal misunderstandings, or incorrect assumptions, about historical context.
+Some purported inconsistencies take verses out of context.
+Others reflect doctrinal misunderstandings or incorrect assumptions about historical context.

 Some Bible passages appear contradictory due to the limitations inherent in translation.
 For example, the original Hebrew, Aramaic, and Greek writings include over 11,000 words.
 The typical English translation has about 6,000 words.

-Many passages identified as contradictory are actually complementary—two descriptions of the same event by two different gospel writers.
-These seeming contradictions indicate there was no corroboration between the gospel writers.
+The gospel passages that some consider contradictory are actually complementary.
+They simply describe the same event from different perspectives.
+These seeming contradictions prove there was no corroboration between the gospel writers.

-Some skeptics question the credibility of the four New Testament gospels, by contending the miracles Jesus performed were hoaxes.
+Some skeptics question the credibility of the four New Testament gospels by contending that the miracles Jesus performed were hoaxes.